(Images used with permission from the artists or are public domain)

 Your students probably need no introduction to Hokusai, but he did many watery works other than the famous ‘The Great Wave off Kanagawa’, also known as ‘The Great Wave’ or simply ‘The Wave’.
 Click the image below to see more of his waves, seas, and waterfalls.

-Could we have a post on water artists without including Monet and Turner?
+Could we have a post on water artists without including Monet?
 I think you need to see Monet’s work first hand to appreciate both his reflections in his waterlily paintings and the water in his London paintings.
 Click the images to see more.

 Now for something completely different.
 Julie Shackson is an artist definitely worth investigating.
 She has both textiles and photographs inspired by water, often the shoreline.
 Just beautiful.

 I hope we’ve all had the opportunity to stare down into a river where the clear water is running over stones and feel inspired.
 Canadian artist Margarethe Vanderpas has captured just that.
 Working in oil paint Vanderpas explores new regions in northern Ontario on foot and by kayak, aiming to capture the waters and unique worn, weathered rock formations that she finds.